eliranwong/letmedoit/README.md

 # Examples of Plugin Features (selective only):

-Latest TaskWiz Plugins allow you to:
+Latest TaskWiz Plugins allow you to acheive variety of tasks with natural language:

 * execute python codes with auto-healing feature and risk assessment